resourcepool/rainstorm/CONRIBUTING.md

 * Use the [Airbnb](https://github.com/airbnb/javascript) styleguide.
 * The jshintrc should follow it.
 Altough, please do not hesitate to PR if we forgot some rule.
 * [Here](https://www.themarketingtechnologist.co/how-to-get-airbnbs-javascript-code-style-working-in-webstorm/) is guide that should help setup your environnment.

+### File name styleguide
+* file name should match exported function
+* file name should be PascalCase if a class is exported
+* file name sould be camelCase otherwise